jimpames/RENT-A-HAL-MTOR-PERSONAL-EDITION-SOHO-26-MULTI-USER-SPEECH-UI-FOR-AI/readme.md

 number 1 :
 - a rtx card is required - so is cuda - should be 2060S or better

-- this runs on winn 11 nothing else
+- this runs on win 11 nothing else

 - binary exes for win11